SponsoredBuild your website with Vincony

 1

-Use the GOV.UK council tax band checker to confirm your property's band.
-Compare it with similar properties in your street or area — if neighbours in identical properties are in a lower band, you may have grounds for a challenge.
+Use the Valuation Office Agency (VOA) website to check the bands of similar properties in your street or area.
+If comparable properties are in a lower band, you may have grounds to challenge.

 Practical Tips